johanna-oncken/Marketing-Analytics-DWH/README.md

 **Attribution coverage:** 75% of purchases are matched to touchpoint paths.
 25% of purchases have no attributable touchpoints (likely direct purchases or touchpoints outside the attribution window).

-**CPM limitation:** CPM values are unrealistically high (~€2,519 vs. typical €5–30) due to low synthetic impression volumes.
-Absolute CPM values are not benchmarkable; the CPM-to-CVR ratio aggregates across months and is not affected.

 **Linear attribution model:** Equal-weight distribution is a simplification.
 Time-decay or data-driven models could reveal additional insights.
 The linear model was chosen for transparency and interpretability, and the three complementary perspectives (first-touch, linear, last-touch) mitigate single-model bias.

 ---